Pantkartik/Secure-Chat-Encrypted-chat-app/README.md

-# 💬 Cypher Chat v2: Cypher & Real-time Communication
+# 💬 Secure chatv2: Cypher & Real-time Communication

 Cypher Chat v2 is a modern, real-time chat application designed for cypher and private communication, built with a robust TypeScript backend and a dynamic JavaScript/HTML/CSS frontend.